diegargon/monnet-core/monnet_gateway/README.md

 ## Playbooks vars

-Playbooks may sometimes require variables, these variables are stored in the database, and the passwords or any critical information must be stored encrypted.
-The current mechanism uses a public/private key pair; in the UI, it is encrypted with the public key, and monnet-gateway uses the private key when it needs to decrypt it.
+Playbooks may sometimes require variables, these variables are stored in the database, and the passwords or any critical information and must be stored encrypted.

+The current mechanism uses a public/private key pair.
+In the UI, the data is encrypted with the public key, and monnet-gateway uses the private key when it needs to decrypt it.
 To achieve this, the keys must be generated.

 Generating the keys.
 ```
 openssl genpkey -algorithm RSA -out monnet_private_key.pem -pkeyopt rsa_keygen_bits:2048
 openssl rsa -in monnet_private_key.pem -pubout -out monnet_public_key.pem
-mkdir -p /etc/monnet/certs-priv
 ```

-Private key
+Install Private key
 ```
 mkdir -p /etc/monnet/certs-priv
 chown root:root /etc/monnet/certs-priv